underdoeg/ofxBlender/README.md

 ## platforms

 Developed and tested on linux (Arch 64bit), but should also work on Mac & Windows.
+Requires c++11.